PK (film): Release

-PK was earlier scheduled to release on 11 January 2015.
+PK was earlier scheduled to release on 6 June 2014.
 The director (who is also editor of the film), Rajkumar Hirani, wanted to spend more time editing.
 Besides, some portions with Sanjay Dutt were yet to be shot.
 Also, the second season of Satyamev Jayate was to kick off from March.
 So Aamir Khan was not sure if he would be able to promote PK in June.
 Hence the makers settled for a December release.

 PK was released on 19 December 2014, as the 200th Bollywood release in 2014.
 The release was later expanded to 6000 screens worldwide, which included 5200 screens in India and 844 screens overseas.

 PK was initially released in 4844 screens worldwide.
 PK has been made tax-free in Uttar Pradesh and Bihar.
-PK is the widest Indian movie released in the U.K. (198 screens), Pakistan (over 70 screens), Australia (35 screens) and outside of India (844 screens in over 40 overseas markets).
+PK is the widest Indian movie released in the UK (198 screens), Pakistan (over 70 screens), Australia (35 screens) and outside of India (844 screens in over 40 overseas markets).
 PK was released theatrically in China on 22 May 2015 across 4,600 screens.
 It had a dubbed Mandarin Chinese version, with Wang Baoqiang voicing Khan's role.
 The film was released in South Korea and Hong Kong on 3 September 2015, and in Japan on 29 October 2016.